 USAA accident forgiveness is per policy, not per driver.
 As a result, if one driver on a shared policy caused an accident in the past five years, the other drivers on the policy cannot have separate accidents forgiven.
 It’s also worth noting that USAA accident forgiveness is not available at all in Connecticut, Delaware, North Carolina, California or New York.

-USAA is cheap because the company is the largest insurer of the military community, and that volume allows USAA to offer more competitive rates.
-USAA captured 6% of the total private-passenger insurance market in 2019, despite only offering coverage to service members and their families.
-USAA ranked 2nd overall in WalletHub’s cheap car insurance study of more than 40 major insurers, partly because it offers discounts for owning a new car, being a low-mileage driver, and more.
-Plus, USAA rewards customer loyalty with discounts for insuring more than one car or bundling multiple policies, such as home and auto.
-However, USAA only offers coverage to the U.S. military community.… read full answer
+USAA is so cheap because the company is the largest insurer of the military community, and that volume allows USAA to offer more competitive rates.
+USAA has more than 6% of the total private-passenger insurance market, despite only offering coverage to service members.
+A minimum coverage policy from USAA costs an average of $53 per month, and USAA premiums can be made even cheaper by taking advantage of discounts such as paid-in-full discount and annual mileage discount.
+Plus, USAA rewards customer loyalty with discounts for insuring more than one car and bundling multiple policies, such as home and auto.… read full answer

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.